xtruong1909/rl-swarm/README.md

 # RL Swarm

 RL Swarm is a peer-to-peer system for reinforcement learning.
-It allows you to train a model collaboratively with other models in the swarm, leveraging their collective intelligence.
+It allows you to train models collaboratively with others in the swarm, leveraging their collective intelligence.
 It is open source and permissionless, meaning you can run it on a consumer laptop at home or on a powerful GPU in the cloud.
-You can also connect your model to the Gensyn Testnet, to receive an on-chain identity that tracks your progress over time.
+You can also connect your model to the Gensyn Testnet to receive an on-chain identity that tracks your progress over time.

 Currently, we are running the [reasoning-gym](https://github.com/open-thought/reasoning-gym/tree/main) swarm on the Testnet.
 This swarm is designed to train models to solve a diverse set of reasoning tasks using the reasoning-gym dataset.
 The current list of default models includes: